brentyi/tyro/_sources/building_configuration_systems.md.txt

 to scale to larger configuration systems such as those typically built with libraries like [hydra](https://github.com/facebookresearch/hydra).

-For a live example of this, see [nerfstudio](https://github.com/nerfstudio-project/nerfstudio/).
-Notably, `nerfstudio`'s configuration system is implemented entirely in Python, no YAML needed, and has full tab completion support in your terminal.
+For a live example, see [nerfstudio](https://github.com/nerfstudio-project/nerfstudio/).
+Notably, `nerfstudio`'s configuration system is implemented entirely in Python, without YAML, and has full tab completion support in your terminal.

 For overriding a dynamically loaded configuration object (typically a dataclass), the `default=` parameter of :func:`tyro.cli()` can be used.
 If you